BART is facing a financial deficit

 * List not inclusive of all savings

 In 2025 the California Legislature enacted Senate Bill 63, supported by BART, authorizing a new transportation funding measure for placement on the November 2026 ballot.
-If approved by voters, the measure would provide BART operations an estimated $310M annually beginning in FY28.
-BART is also pursuing federal and state loan money to cover the cost of running service until the proceeds from a successful measure are available for use.
+If the measure if successful, BART will receive an estimated $74M for BART operations in the last quarter of FY27, and an estimated $310M annually beginning in FY28.

 Embracing independent oversight